WebJamApps/WebJamPg/README.md

         -   Password: password
     <br>

-- Configuration for pgAmin to create a new server and connect to postgres is as follows:
+- Configuration for pgAdmin to create a new server and connect to postgres is as follows:

         -   Host name: wj-pg-db-service
         -   Port: 5432